 - Follow the instructions shown on the screen.
 When prompted, enter your password or PIN (if you use a smart card) and click on Quit. - 3.
-When the Selection of peers window opens, select the recipients for whom you want to encrypt files, then click on OK.
+When the Select recipients window opens, select the recipients for whom you want to encrypt files, then click on OK.